james-see/rust-examples/README.md

 You can quickly netcat a message to it and it should respond back like this:

 `echo 1 | netcat localhost 9123`

+### input_output

+A simple example where it asks for a number input and it prints out the number you selected.

 ### more coming soon